Man caught with tools inside abandoned Groves hospital - Port Arthur News

 Man caught with tools inside abandoned Groves hospital

-A 30-year-old Vidor man reportedly found inside the former Renaissance Hospital with two bags of tools in late April was indicted for burglary this week.
+GROVES — A 30-year-old Vidor man reportedly found inside the former Renaissance Hospital with two bags of tools in late April was indicted for burglary this week.

-A Groves Police officer was called to the abandoned hospital at 5500 39th St. where a witness reportedly saw a vehicle pull into the parking lot at approximately 10:22 p.m.
+A Groves Police officer was called to the abandoned hospital at 5500 39th St., where a witness reportedly saw a vehicle pull into the parking lot at approximately 10:22 p.m.
 April 30 and turn his headlights off.

 The hospital’s entrances and exits have been boarded up in an attempt to keep unauthorized people out.

 The officer noticed a 2007 Mercury car was empty and an opening was cut from a board used to seal the building.